neehar/AppRecorder/README.md

 [app Recorder stop];
 ````

-The recorded video is automatically stored into the PhotoAlbums app on your iPhone.
+The recorded video is automatically stored into the Photos app on your iPhone.

 ##Roadmap
 - Add audio recording funtionality to capture the user's voice along with the session.
 This would be awesome for recording How To Video for your App.